 Gross pay is the total amount of money an employee earns before deductions, including base salary, bonuses, overtime pay, and commissions.
 Deductions can include taxes, social security, Medicare, health insurance, and retirement contributions.

-What is payroll process?
+What is a payroll cycle?

-What is a payroll example?
+What is a payroll software?

-What is a payroll checklist?
+What is payroll management?

 Payroll management is the process of compensating employees for work done over a period of time.
 It involves tasks like tracking employee hours, wages, keeping track of employee information, calculating deductions for taxes, benefits and paying employees on time.

 Payroll processing is the series of steps taken to ensure employees are paid accurately and on time for their work.
 Payroll processing starts with gathering employee data and ends with timely and accurate payment of salaries.